Trademarks and Britain Overseas

 There are a variety of ways to protect your trademark further afield, but it is important to appreciate that the scope of a UK trademark may not offer as broad protection as you might expect.
 While a UK trademark covers England, Wales, Scotland, Northern Ireland and the Isle of Man, it does not automatically extend to Guernsey, Jersey, the Republic of Ireland or Gibraltar.
 So, when devising an international trademark filing strategy it’s important not to lose sight of priorities which might be closer to home.

-The Madrid system offers a way to register international trademarks based on an earlier filing, and a European Community Trade Mark (CTM) registration can protect your brand in nearly 30 countries, but it may surprise you to learn that, even together with a UK application, these will not cover all of your bases.
+The Madrid system offers a way to register international trademarks based on an earlier filing, an EU Trade Mark (EUTM) registration can protect your brand across 27 EU member states — though since the UK left the EU on 1 January 2021, it no longer covers the UK, but it may surprise you to learn that, even together with a UK application, these will not cover all of your bases.
 There isn’t scope in this article to detail all of the Crown Dependencies (such as Jersey or Guernsey) or British Overseas Territories (such as Gibraltar or the Cayman Islands), but to give an indication of what might be involved to trademark a name in some of the countries which might be relevant to you, we have summarised some of the intricacies of the system below.

 Jersey Trademarks